 Your thyroid gland produces two hormones: thyroxine (T4) and triiodothyronine (T3).

-These include breathing, heart rate, the nervous system, body weight, temperature control, cholesterol levels and the menstrual cycle.
+These two hormones are necessary for a wide range of bodily functions, including breathing, heart rate, the nervous system, body weight, temperature control, cholesterol levels, and the menstrual cycle.

 The optimal amount of dietary carbs varies for each individual.

 However, the Dietary Guidelines for Americans recommend that carbs make up 45–65% of your daily calorie intake (